-• For the student who has been bullied
+For the student who has been bullied

-- Immediate action to secure the students safety. - Students will be reassured that reporting the incident was the correct thing to do. - Efforts will be made to boost / restore self-esteem. - Houses will work with parents and carers to establish the best avenue of support. - This could include in-school support from the student's tutor, the House Team, our School Counsellor or other members of staff in school.
-We might also refer to a local external agency, like The Emotional Health Academy in Newbury or signpost students to a national support network like Kooth, which is an online support package.
+- Immediate action to secure the students safety. - Students will be reassured that reporting the incident was the correct thing to do. - Efforts will be made to boost / restore self-esteem. - Houses will work with parents and carers to establish the best avenue of support. - This could include in-school support from the student's tutor, the House Team, our Pastoral Support Worker or other members of staff in school.
+We might also refer to a local external agency, like The Emotional Health Academy in Newbury or signpost students to a support network like SAFE!.

-- For the student who has bullied - Appropriate and proportionate consequences in accordance with school procedures will take place, including official warnings to cease offending, detention, exclusion from certain areas of the school site, withdrawal of internet / ICT use within the school. - In serious cases the Headteacher will consider whether or not exclusion (fixed term or permanent) is appropriate. - Parents will be informed. - The bully will provide an apology, and may be required to sign a contract. - Efforts will be made to help the student(s) change their behaviour and attitude. - Support will be offered to students from an appropriate source, which might include their tutor, the House Team, our school counsellor or other external agency.
+For the student who has bullied

+- Appropriate and proportionate consequences in accordance with school procedures will take place, including official warnings to cease offending, detention, exclusion from certain areas of the school site, withdrawal of internet / ICT use within the school. - In serious cases the Headteacher will consider whether or not a suspension or permanent exclusion is appropriate. - Parents will be informed. - The bully will provide an apology, and may be required to sign a contract. - Efforts will be made to help the student(s) change their behaviour and attitude. - Support will be offered to students from an appropriate source, which might include their tutor, the House Team, our Pastoral Support Worker or other external agency.

-• Preventing bullying
+Preventing bullying